 When circumstances warrant, we review the carrying amounts of our property and equipment and our intangible assets (other than goodwill and other indefinite-lived intangible assets) to determine whether such carrying amounts continue to be recoverable.
 Such changes in circumstance may include (i) the impact of natural disasters, (ii) an expectation of a sale or disposal of a long-lived asset or asset group, (iii) adverse changes in market or competitive conditions, (iv) an adverse change in legal factors or business climate in the market in which we operate and (v) operating or cash flow losses.
 For purposes of impairment testing, long-lived assets are grouped at the lowest level for which cash flows are largely independent of other assets and liabilities.
 If the carrying amount of the asset or asset group is greater than the expected undiscounted cash flows to be generated by such asset or asset group, an impairment adjustment is recognized.
 Such adjustment is measured by the amount that the carrying value of such asset or asset group exceeds its fair value.
 We generally measure fair value by considering (i) sale prices for similar assets, (ii) discounted estimated future cash flows using an appropriate discount rate and/or (iii) estimated replacement cost.
 Assets to be disposed of are recorded at the lower of their carrying amount or fair value less costs to sell.

-We evaluate goodwill and other indefinite-lived intangible assets for impairment at least annually on October 1 and whenever facts and circumstances indicate that the carrying amounts of goodwill and other indefinite-lived intangible assets may not be recoverable.
-For purposes of the goodwill impairment evaluation, our operations consist of one reporting unit.
-A reporting unit is an operating segment or one level below an operating segment (referred to as a "component").
+We evaluate goodwill and other indefinite-lived intangible assets for impairment at least annually on October 1 and whenever facts and circumstances indicate that their carrying amounts may not be recoverable.
+For purposes of the goodwill impairment valuation, our operations consist of one reporting unit.
+A reporting unit is an operating segment, or one level below an operating segment (referred to as a "component").
 Our operating segment is deemed to be a reporting unit as it comprises a single component.
 For impairment evaluations with respect to both goodwill and other indefinite-lived intangibles, we first make a qualitative assessment to determine if the goodwill or other indefinite-lived intangible may be impaired.
 In the case of goodwill, if it is more-likely-than-not that the reporting unit's fair value is less than its carrying value, we then compare the fair value of the reporting unit to its respective carrying amount.
-Goodwill impairment is recorded as the excess of the reporting unit's carrying value over its fair value and is charged to operations.
+Goodwill impairment loss.
+With respect to other indefinite-lived intangible assets, if it is more-likely-than-not that the fair value of an impairment loss.
 With respect to other indefinite-lived intangible assets, if it is more-likely-than-not that the fair value of an indefinite-lived intangible asset is less than its carrying value, we then estimate its fair value and any excess of the carrying value over the fair value is also charged to operations as an impairment loss.
-For additional information regarding the fair values of our property and equipment and intangible assets, see note 5.
+For additional information regarding the fair value measurements of our property and equipment and intangible assets, see note 5.